-The Ink cheat sheet
+The Visual Ink cheat sheet

 Trying to remember how to get Ink to do that one particular thing?
 Not sure if + or * is the choice type that